jadirhervias/football-app/README.md

 - Automatically seed database Teams and Players data when Competitions are fetched from the external [Football API](https://www.football-data.org).
 - [Laravel Passport](https://laravel.com/docs/11.x/passport) to issue short-lived access tokens via the password grant, this strategy helps to simplify stateless authentication without affecting security aspects.
 - Use of [Spatie laravel-permission package](https://spatie.be/docs/laravel-permission/v6/introduction) to handle ACL strategy for user roles and permissions.
-- The API project follows the Hexagonal Architecture pattern.
+- The [API project](./football-api) in this monorepo follows the Hexagonal Architecture pattern.
 Also, it's structured using `modules`.
 With this, we can see that the current structure inside `src` directory is:

 ```scala